Manipal-OSF/shell-scripts/README.md

 - **Notification Alerts:** Receive notifications when each work session or break ends, keeping you on track with your schedule.

 ## Usage

+By default, the script sets the focus time to 25 minutes and the break time to 5 minutes.
+However, you can override these defaults by providing your desired focus and break times as arguments.

 1. Clone the repository: